HaeffnerLab/ion_molecular_dynamics/README.md

 ion_molecular_dynamics
 ======================

-Reference on Verlet integration
+The guide to the code is in the /guide/ folder

-Statistical Mechanics: Theory and Molecular Simulation (Oxford Graduate Texts) Mark Tuckerman
+Reference on Verlet integration: Statistical Mechanics: Theory and Molecular Simulation (Oxford Graduate Texts) Mark Tuckerman